awslabs/unicornflix/README.md

 ## Web Client User View

  Again we need to include the authenticator component.
-For this view, it's used to ensure only signed-in users can access videos on UnicornFlix
+For the user view the authentication ensures only signed-in users can access videos on UnicornFlix

 1. In an IDE, open `unicornflix/src/components/App/index.js`
 1. At the bottom of the import block, add: